-In support of the goals of SunShot's Photovoltaics subprogram, DOE issues competitive solicitations to fund targeted research projects through funding opportunity announcements (FOAs).
+In support of the goals of the Photovoltaics subprogram, DOE issues competitive solicitations to fund targeted research projects through funding opportunity announcements (FOAs).
 Awards are made to universities, national laboratories, and industry.

 These funding programs are in addition to DOE’s substantial investment in research at the National Center for Photovoltaics at the National Renewable Energy Laboratory.
-More information about those projects can be found here.
+Learn more about those projects.

-For more information on available funding, visit the financial opportunities page.
+For more information on available funding, visit the funding opportunities page.

 The Solar Energy Technologies Office issues competitive solicitations that fund cooperative research, development, demonstration, and deployment projects by private companies, universities, state and local governments, nonprofit organizations, and national laboratories to drive down the cost of solar electricity to $0.03 per kilowatt-hour (not including incentives).
 Per Section 988 of the Energy Policy Act of 2005, all of our awards have a cost share requirement that awardees must meet to receive their funding, which can be met through direct or indirect project costs.
 The cost sharing requirements generally require a 20 percent cost share for research and development, with an exemption for basic or fundamental research and development, and a 50 percent cost share for demonstration and commercial application activities.
 Learn more about the Energy Department’s Financial Assistance.